 Dean, J., and G. Wright.
 1992.
 Black bass length limits by design: a graphic approach.
 North American Journal of Fisheries Management 12:538-547.

 Dong, Q., and D.L.
 DeAngelis, 1998.
 Consequences of cannibalism and competition for food in a smallmouth bass population: an individual-based modeling study.
 Transactions of the American Fisheries Society 127:174-191.

+D’Surney, S.J., L.L.
+Rutherford, and S. Olsen.
+1995.
+Assessment of genetic intergradation of Florida and Northern largemouth bass in Mississippi using DNA fingerprinting.
+Mississippi Department of Wildlife, Fisheries and Parks, Freshwater Fisheries Report Number 146, Jackson.

+Gabelhouse, D.W., Jr. 1987.
+Responses of largemouth bass and bluegills to removal of surplus largemouth bass from a Kansas pond.
+North American Journal of Fisheries Management 7:81-90.

 Goedde, L. E. and D. W. Coble.
 1981.
 Effects of angling on a previously fished and an unfished warmwater fish community in two Wisconsin lakes.
 Transactions of the American Fisheries Society 110:594-603.